Isha-3107/DL/README.md

 # DL
-Here are all the Deep Learning practicals for BE-IT Sem 7
+Here are all Deep Learning practicals for BE-IT Sem 7